Minionguyjpro/Forgework-API/README.md

 A best-effort reimplementation of the Minecraft Forge API.

 ## Here be dragons
-Patchwork only runs a small amount of mods.
-It is not yet ready for general use--we are only looking for developers.
-Testers and users aren't needed or desired at this time.

-While we don't encourage (or provide support for) running Patchwork, you can track our progess at our [Discord server](https://discord.gg/YYZtNBG).

 If you know Java and would like to contribute, check out our [contribution guide](CONTRIBUTING.md), and join our [Discord server](https://discord.gg/YYZtNBG).
 ## Technical details
 Patchwork API aims to re-implement the entirety of Minecraft Forge as a set of small and modular Fabric mods.
 This is in order to run Minecraft Forge mods patched using [Patchwork Patcher](https://github.com/PatchworkMC/patchwork-patcher) on Fabric.